soniasinghb/soniasinghb/README.md

 - 👋 Hi, I’m @soniasinghb
-- 👀 I’m interested in coding an math
+- 👀 I’m interested in coding and math
 - 🌱 I’m currently learning C ,C++ and python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me besoniasingh@gmail.com